-Each Executive Councillor works to a pre-defined role description and is the lead member for a specific area of responsibility.
+Each Executive Councillor works to a pre-defined role description and is the lead member for specific areas of responsibility.
 They work closely with officers to achieve the council's priorities.
 However, the council has not adopted individual decision-making powers for the Executive Councillors.